Fresh or Frozen Broccoli in Casserole?

 2. Extra Moisture from Fresh Broccoli

 Fresh broccoli has more water than frozen broccoli, which can lead to a soggy casserole.
 When the water in the broccoli releases during baking, it can make the dish watery.
+Managing moisture properly is crucial, whether you’re using fresh or frozen broccoli in casserole, to achieve the best consistency.

 How to Manage Moisture: